 Will OETA finance my project?

 As much we would like to have funds set aside for outside producers, we do not have that at this time.
 Most productions are self-funded.
 The producers have paid all of the expenses themselves, they have gotten help from family and friends, or they have secured underwriting and sponsorships with businesses and charities through their own hard work.

 Should I wait to submit a program once it has been completed or should I contact OETA when it’s in the early stage of production?

-Our program proposal form gives you two options for submission – in progress/pitch or completed.
-DO NOT use the completed form unless you are able to provide detailed technical information.
-We will not promote a program to be on OETA until we’ve seen the final master version.
+Please fill out as much information as you can on the Producing for OETA form at the bottom of this page.
+OETA will not discuss program ideas, etc. until this form is submitted.
+We will not accept a program proposal until we've seen the final master version.
 The screener submitted with the program proposal form can be a rough draft of a pilot if your project is in its early stages or the completed program if you have finished production.
-To see a list of required information for each option, click here.

 What are your technical specifications for submissions?

 Submissions must follow these guidelines: A length of 27:45 or 57:45; 1080i format, 2-channel stereo (at least), no mono mix or single channel audio and captioning in 608/708.
 Specifications regarding packaging and delivery will be provided after a program is approved for broadcast.

 What are the FCC’s closed captioning requirements for my submission?